Joanna Dong

+Early life and education

 The only child of divorced parents, her initial forays into the world of entertainment came in the 1980s when her mother, a former Chinese teacher, started entering her into karaoke competitions, many of which she won.
 After attending The Raffles Girls' School and Victoria Junior College, she graduated from the National University of Singapore with honours in sociology.